MonkeyIsNull/TinyTotVM/docs/INSTRUCTION_SET.md

 HALT                   ; Terminate execution
 ```

-**Note**: The IR mode is experimental and supports only basic arithmetic, control flow, and simple programs.
-Complex features like concurrency operations are not yet implemented in IR mode.
+**Note**: The IR mode provides comprehensive instruction translation with automatic fallback to the SMP scheduler for concurrency operations, ensuring full compatibility with all TinyTotVM features.